 - Any loose materials or possible obstructions, such as rugs or furniture must be removed from the immediate slide-out room area. - 2.
-Make sure that the motorhome (Figure 10-3) has been leveled, that the battery is fully charged and connected to the electrical system, and that the ignition switch is ON and the engine is running before attempting to use the slideout features. - 3.
-Verify that there are no obstructions outside, which might interfere with the operation of the slide-out room. - 4.
-Before moving the slide-out room in either direction, make sure that the driver's and passenger's chairs are moved forward into the driving area as far as possible and locked into position.
+Make sure that the motorhome (Figure 10-3) has been leveled, that the battery is fully charged and connected to the electrical system, and that the ignition switch is ON and the engine is running before attempting to use the slide-out features. - the engine is running before attempting to use the slide-out features.
+3. Verify that there are no obstructions outside, which might interfere with the operation of the slide-out room.